kevinw/GodotVision/README.md

     * HTTP server serving the PCK file?
 Or simply the directory?
 Investigate how easy it would be to add (or use an existing) network layer to the Godot filesystem stuff.
 * ~~Audio sound effects via AudioStreamPlayer3D~~
 * Undo ugly InterThread/locking stuff now that we’re running on the main thread
+* A nice way to substitute RealityKit authored stuff for Godot nodes; i.e., maybe you have a particle system you want to use based on some flag/layer/node name, etc.
 * More (prettier!) example scenes!
 * Skinned meshes
 * Use SwiftUI attachments in Godot scene?